 The Gospel today calls us to repent.
 The victims of the tragedies Jesus mentions were not exceptional sinners who were singled out for punishment.
 Jesus used these current events as reminders of the need for all of us to repent.
 If current events examples weren’t enough to make his point, Jesus also uses a parable to teach repentance.
 The owner of the fig tree in Jesus’ parable cares only about whether the tree bears fruit, he has no regard for the tree and its life.

 As part of our ongoing engagement process, we have come to realize the importance of parishioners sharing their personal stories of how they have connected with Saint Clement as an important factor in their lives.
 As a feature twice a month, we share the stories and reflections of our engaged parishioners who are living a stewardship life of prayer, service, and giving.
-This week we hear from Joseph M. Siciliano.
+This week we hear from Paula Quinn.

 In our first reading, God makes Abram (Abraham) a promise to make his descendants as numerous as the stars of the sky.
 It’s helpful to know a bit of context here.
 Earlier in the chapter of Genesis that our reading comes from, God comes to Abram in a vision and tells him not to fear, and that God will make Abram’s reward very great.
 Abram asks God, “Lord, what can you give me, if I die childless?...
 You have given me no offspring, so a servant of my household will be my heir.”
 Both Abram and his wife were past childbearing age, and still had no children.